An overdose is a medical emergency. If you suspect someone is experiencing an overdose, take the following steps:

 A reversal drug called naloxone (Narcan) can be administered if someone overdoses on an opioid like oxymorphone, but it has to be done right away.
 Even if someone is given naloxone, they still need emergency medical care to prevent or treat any complications or damage that may have occurred.
 Additionally, if an opioid has a long half-life, it can stay in the body longer than naloxone’s effects last.
 In this situation, a person may re-enter an overdose once the naloxone wears off.

 If someone is overdosing on oxymorphone and they don’t receive the appropriate emergency care, they may suffer brain damage, go into a coma or die.

 - Continuing to take it even when pain is no longer an issue

 - Using oxymorphone without a prescription

 - Combining oxymorphone with alcohol

-- Using oxymorphone with other central nervous system depressants like benzodiazepines
+- Using oxymorphone with other central nervous system depressants, such as benzodiazepines

 - Using multiple opioids simultaneously

-- Detoxing from opioids and then reusing them (the person’s tolerance would likely be lower, which would make them more susceptible to an overdose)
+- Detoxing from opioids and then taking them again after detox (the person’s tolerance would likely be lower, which would make them more susceptible to an overdose)